alnunu/interactivate-viz-assignment/README.md

 Use Flask API starter code to serve the data needed for your plots.

 * Test your routes by visiting each one in the browser.

-## Hints

-* Don't forget to `pip install -r requirements.txt` before you start your server.

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.